react-voodoo/react-voodoo/readme.md

 ## Note

-This is advanced beta, but react-voodoo still have missing css interpolator & possibly some bugs.<br/>
+This is advanced beta; react-voodoo still miss some css interpolator ( like background ).<br/>

 ## How can i help ?